Mücke: Municipal council

 A political peculiarity is the Jugendparlament Mücke ("Mücke Youth Parliament"), which stands up for children's and youth's interests.
 Its 35 members aged between 14 and 21 are elected every two years.
 The Jugendparlament has the right to speak and make motions on the municipal council's youth, sport and cultural committee.

 Partnership

-The community of Mücke maintains a partnership with:
+The municipality of Mücke maintains a partnership with: